ayeshank/Signbox/Task3/TASK3_README.md

-# SET EVENTS IN DATABASE AND GENERATE REPORT USING MYSQL & PHP
+#  EVENTS AND REPORT USING MYSQL & PHP
 We are going to have a look on creating events (schedules) in database by doing one practical example and generating the report of database record in the pdf form usinf **fpdf.php**

+# EVENTS:
 > Lets discuss the events of the database first and find the answers to following questions:
 >* How Events are created?
 >* Where can we find events in database?